Free shore access

 Calanque du Four à Chaux is nestled on the Giens peninsula shore.
 It is known as nice, easily accessible snorkeling spot.
 You will indeed love its calm, shallow waters where red starfish, noble pen shell and numerous Mediterranean fish species can be spotted.
 In addition, Calanque du Four à Chaux is a beautiful natural site with a nice beach, turquoise waters and a view over the peninsula.

-Enter the water from the beach facing Île de la Redonne.
-An underwater sand strip links the island and the peninsula: if you follow it, swimming to the island will be quite easy.
+Enter the water from the calanque or from Plage de la Madrague, facing Île de la Redonne.
+An underwater rock ridge “links” the island and the peninsula: if you follow it, swimming to the island will be quite easy.

-You can explore the entire area going from the beach to the Redonne Island.
+You can explore the entire area extending between the beach and Redonne Island.

-Swimming from the peninsula towards the island, you will quickly come over gorgeous posidonia meadows.
-This very shallow area (↕1-2 meters) is perfect for spotting red starfish and noble pen shell which particularly like this type of environment.
+Swimming from the peninsula towards the island, you will quickly come over gorgeous Posidonia meadows.
+This very shallow area (↕3-6ft/1-2m) is perfect for spotting red starfish and noble pen shells which particularly like this type of environment.

 During peak season the site can be very busy: be careful with swimmers and other snorkelers.
 Jellyfish can intrude in your snorkeling experience, even in shallow areas.
 Their presence depends on water temperature and currents: if in doubt, ask for it before entering the water.